In this article you'll learn how to print package labels and barcode labels from Back Office. You can then scan these labels at the Register.

 - If you're weighing bulk flower deli-style from a display jar, print a single barcode label and attach it to the display jar or keep it near the point of sale.
 A budtender can then scan the barcode instead of having to search for the appropriate SKU/package ID.

-- Print a single barcode label for odd-shaped items such as paraphernalia, frequently sold merchandise, or any other smaller items that you prefer not to label individually, and keep the label near the point of sale so budtenders can the barcode to ring sales quickly and easily.
+- Print a single barcode label for odd-shaped items such as paraphernalia, frequently sold merchandise, or any other smaller items that you prefer not to label individually, and keep the label near the point of sale so budtenders can the barcode to ring sales quick and easy.

 - If you find yourself needing to print a package label for a non-flower product type, change the product type to Flower, print your labels, then change the product type back to the appropriate one.